Recognizing Smrithy Rajesh’s Timeless Efforts

 “He was diagnosed with ADHD and Autism.
 He was too hyper active and so I decided to focus on more physical activities.
 We taught him cycling, swimming, basketball, badminton and skating.
 Sports helped him reduce his hyperactivity and we discovered that Advaith is extremely good at Roller Skating.
 That brought about lots of appreciation which gave him greater confidence about his skills and he started improving in all areas of learning.
 His obsession with stimming using a thread, helped him to learn a skill, ‘jewellery making’ and he is already earning an income from that.
 Advaith does simple data entry programs and continues with his computer skill training programs that will help him in achieving an important vocational skill.”

 She has created a space for exhibiting and selling his craft products at ‘Addu’s Little Creations.
-Click here to view this space.
 Advaith has also participated and won many laurels at State level sport competitions.
 He has won two gold medals for Roller skating conducted by Karnataka Disability Department and Silver medal at the Roller Skating competition conducted by Special Olympics Bharat, Karnataka.

 To being asked on how she keeps herself motivated in doing the best for her children, she says,

 When I started working with him consistently, my husband and my elder son also joined me and thereafter we started working as a team.
 During weekends and holidays, we started doing lots of outings and that helped me to keep calm.
 I always keep a distance from negative people.
 Addu’s smile is a great motivation for me.
 I share everything that I do with my son with other parents.
-I am more motivated to work with my son when I am able to make a change in their lives too.
 Spending holidays in different places always helps me to get a good break from the daily schedule.
 I like to go to restaurants for dinner with my family.
 Advaith made me a better person and he is my teacher.
 He taught me that nothing is impossible.
 I was born and brought up in a village and was enjoying my life as a house wife after my marriage.
 His diagnosis made me a strong independent woman who believes in her child.”

 Smrithy signs off by sharing a beautiful message with us.
 Her words are a great motivational booster, and encourage us to move forward on a positive note.